ARK-Builders/ARK-Retouch/README.md

-# ARK Rate: Lightweight Graphic Editor by ARK Builders
+# ARK Retouch: Lightweight Graphic Editor by ARK Builders

 **ARK Retouch** is your powerful graphic assistant right in your pocket!
 This app is designed not only for photo editing but also for drawing, creating graphic notes with a stylus, and highlighting important information in screenshots.